pkiyer/f5-101-lab-kubernetes/docs/class1/module3/lab1.rst

-Once the configmap file is done, we can setup the daemonset file.
+After the configmap file, we can setup the daemonset file.
 Create a file called *f5-asp-daemonset.yaml* and here is the content to copy/paste into it.  ---> Please use the file in /home/ubuntu/f5-demo

 ::